jwalt/fastboot/README.md

 the original, as well as the MCU type.
 So don't change anything in the other files even if the comments say so.

-Then add the mXXXdef.inc file which you named in Makefile into the current directory.
+Then add the mXXXdef.inc file which you named in Makefile into the ``atmel`` subdirectory.
 See the Makefile for instructions on how to get at it.
 (It is needed to create atmel_def.mak.)

 Edit the section after that to reflect your transmitter and receiver pins.